 I wonder what conditions he was trying to treat with this famous root?
 The Egyptians loved making a sweet drink using licorice, and Greek physicians, before the time of Christ, used it to treat coughs, asthma, and conditions of the respiratory tract.
 Throughout history, many other benefits of this perennial plant have been discovered.

 How DGL Differs From Traditional Licorice Root

 Glycyrrihizinated licorice root is an adaptogen that has been used by many cultures for a myriad of conditions including fatigue, respiratory issues, and hormonal imbalances.
-It is effective for adrenal dysfunction as it extends the half-life of cortisol.
-Licorice root also contains plant-based estrogens so naturally alleviates the symptoms of PMS and menopause.
+It’s beneficial for adrenal dysfunction as it extends the half-life of cortisol.
+Licorice root also contains plant-based estrogens so it naturally alleviates the symptoms of PMS and menopause.

 How DGL Heals

-This effective supplement heals by increasing the number of mucus-secreting cells in the GI tract.
-This extra mucus acts as a barrier protecting the esophagus from the damaging effects of stomach acid, and repairing inflamed tissues.
+This therapeutic supplement heals by increasing the number of mucus-secreting cells in the GI tract.
+This extra mucus acts as a barrier to protect the esophagus from the damaging effects of stomach acid.
+It also repairs inflamed tissues.
 Unlike popular antacids on the market today, DGL does not inhibit stomach acid, which only worsens acid reflux, and similar conditions, by decreasing digestive capacity.